<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Plan #4: The Get Out of Debt Plan We Used – a Hybrid Approach

-I remember sitting in my exit interview with the financial aid people at college, and looking at my debt folder for the first time.
+I remember sitting in my exit interview with the financial aid people at college and looking at my debt folder for the first time.
 If I paid the minimum amounts each month, then I would also pay an extra $15,000+ in interest and have to make payments for over 15 years!
-I knew in that moment that I was not going to allow that to happen.
+I knew at that moment that I was not going to allow that to happen.

 We officially paid off the last of our debt (except for our mortgage) on September 1, 2010.
-Here’s more of our story for how I got out of debt.
+Here's more of our story on how I got out of debt.

 Psst: no matter which debt payoff method you use, you'll definitely want to start one of these free debt payoff challenges.
 It'll keep your motivation high!